-Skrolli is a mainly volunteer-based computer culture magazine on paper and digital.
-The magazine has as a Finnish edition – simply known as Skrolli – as well as an English version, the Skrolli International Edition.
+Skrolli is a mainly volunteer-based computer culture magazine.
+The magazine has an on-going Finnish edition, simply known as Skrolli.
+We also published English issues in 2016 and 2017 – the Skrolli International Edition.

 It wants to dig deeper into the subjects it covers, and encourages understanding products instead of merely consuming them.
 Despite this, the magazine also wants to address the general public – the stories are written for everyone to enjoy and require no special background knowledge.